 Dog experts say that the dog was probably looked after by villagers or children who were drawn to the dog’s sweet nature and love of humans.

-19. A Lab Was the First Dog to Appear On The Cover Of Time Magazine
+19. A Lab was the First Dog to Appear on the Cover of “Life” Magazine

-One of the prouder Labrador Retriever facts is that this breed was one of the first in many areas.
-For example, even though Americans have loved their dogs for hundreds of years it wasn’t until 1938 that a dog made the cover of a major news publication.
-In 1938 Time magazine put a Black Lab on the cover.
+One of the prouder Labrador Retriever moments is that this breed was one of the first in many areas.
+For example, even though Americans have loved their dogs for hundreds of years, it wasn’t until 1938 that a dog made the cover of a major news publication.
+In 1938, for their December 12th issue, “Life” magazine put a Black Lab on the cover.

 If you have a Lab or have ever had a Lab you probably know already that they will put everything and anything into their mouths.
 Including their owners’ feet, hands, arms, and other body parts.
 But that’s because Labs were bred to use their mouths to fetch game birds and fish without damaging them when they helped with a hunt.

 Over the years Labs have been bred to have an usually large mouth precisely because they use it so often in their assigned tasks as hunting dogs and other working dogs.
 But they are always gentle and rarely put things in their mouths to bite or tear.

 It’s been said that a Labrador Retriever can carry an egg safely in their mouths without even cracking it.
 That’s how talented they are and how adept at they are at using their mouths to accomplish tasks.
 So the next time a lab puts your arm or leg or foot into its’ mouth don’t worry.
 You won’t get hurt.
 The Lab is just doing what it was bred to do.

 So, how many of these Labrador Retriever facts you already knew, and which ones do you think we've missed and should be added to the list?
 Let us know in the comments below so we can continue being proud of this breed walking among us!